McMaster-Carr

 McMaster-Carr Supply Company is a private American supplier of hardware, tools, raw materials, industrial materials, and maintenance equipment.
-The company was founded in 1901 and is based in Elmhurst, Illinois, with distribution centers in Robbinsville, New Jersey; Santa Fe Springs, California; Douglasville, Georgia and Aurora, Ohio.
+They function as a business-to-business company.
+The company was founded in 1901 and is based in Elmhurst, Illinois, with distribution centers in Robbinsville Township, New Jersey; Santa Fe Springs, California; Douglasville, Georgia and Aurora, Ohio.
+A new distribution center and regional headquarters began construction in May 2024 in Fort Worth, Texas, with completion expected in 2027.

 History

 The company was founded in 1901 at 160 East Lake street in Chicago as the McMaster-Davis Supply Company.
-Started with $50,000 in investor capital, its founders were T.J.
+Starting with $50,000 in investor capital, its founders were T.J.
 McMaster, a former stationary engineer, and F.C.
 Davis, who had been a chief engineer in the U.S. Navy.
 In 1904, an attorney with a background in mechanical engineering named Walter S. Carr purchased the company.
 As early as 1908, the name of the company had been changed from McMaster-Davis to McMaster-Carr.

-Harry and James Channon, the sons of Henry Channon the founder of the H. Channon company, a large Chicago distributor of maritime and steam engine supplies later purchased the company.
+Harry and James Channon, the sons of Henry Channon the founder of the H. Channon company, a large Chicago distributor of maritime and steam engine supplies, later purchased the company.